will-henney/muse-hii-regions/notebooks/01-extract-subregions.md

 ### Investigating the over-subtracted sky

+*I ought to move this section somewhere else.*

-I consentrate on the slice `[-30:, 50:70]` since that seems to be one of the worst-affected regions.
+I concentrate on the slice `[-30:, 50:70]` since that seems to be one of the worst-affected regions.

 ```python
 hacube.mask = hacube_mask_orig.copy()